NET WORTH: Unknown

 FUNDING AREAS: Education & Youth, Policy, Health & Human Services, Arts & Culture

 BACKGROUND: Burton J. McMurtry earned a B.A. and a B.S.E.E. from Rice University, and an M.S. and Ph.D in electrical engineering from Stanford University.
-He has been a Silicon Valley venture capitalist investor since 1969 and cofounded several VC partnerships, including Institutional Venture Associates and Technology Venture Investors.
+He has been a Silicon Valley venture capitalist investor since 1969 and co-founded several VC partnerships, including Institutional Venture Associates and Technology Venture Investors.
 McMurtry's venture firms have backed tech companies like Adaptec, Altera, Compaq, and Intuit.

 EDUCATION & YOUTH: McMurtry is a trustee emeritus of Rice University, from where he and DeeDee graduated.
-Last decade, the couple gave a $32 million gift to Rice University, which renamed its 10th residential college the Burton and Deedee McMurtry College.
+Last decade, the couple gave a $32 million grant to Rice University, which renamed its 10th residential college the Burton and Deedee McMurtry College.
 The family continues to steadily support Rice University via their foundation.
-Much of the couple's other education giving takes place in the Bay Area.
-Grantees have included Foundation for the Future - Menlo-Atherton High School, Reading Partners, UC Berkeley, College of Environmental Design, Students Matter, and Eastside College Preparatory School.
+Much of the couple's other education grantmaking takes place in the Bay Area.
+Grantees have include Foundation for the Future - Menlo-Atherton High School, Reading Partners, UC Berkeley, College of Environmental Design, Students Matter, and Eastside College Preparatory School.
 McMurtry has also strongly supported Stanford University, home to the McMurtry Building for the Department of Art & Art History.

 POLICY: McMurtry sits on the board of the Hoover Institution, which the family steadily supports via their foundation.
 Other grantees have included Council of Foreign Relations, and the Carnegie Institution.

-HEALTH & HUMAN SERVICES: The McMurtrys also earmark funds for health and human services outfits like Lucille Packard Foundation for Children’s Health, Canary Foundation, which deals with cancer, and Habitat for Humanity Greater San Francisco.
+HEALTH & HUMAN SERVICES: The McMurtrys also earmark funds for health and human services organizations like Lucille Packard Foundation for Children’s Health, Canary Foundation, which deals with cancer, and Habitat for Humanity Greater San Francisco.

 ARTS & CULTURE: Grantees have included the Computer History Museum, Exploratorium, and Oregon Shakespeare Festival.